 EndoCyclic Therapeutics is developing a treatment for endometriosis that addresses the root cause of the disease.
 We aim to give women afflicted by endometriosis the chance to finally enjoy remission from this painful disease.

-We are developing revolutionary small molecules that can invade endometriosis disease cells at the source.
+We are developing revolutionary molecules that can invade endometriosis disease cells at the source.
 These molecules are “first-in-class” and bind to directly to non-hormonal targets.

 Thorough Research Methodology

 We have discovered a new biochemical pathway that triggers endometriosis.
 We are designing novel targeted therapeutics that disrupt disease initiation without the use of hormones.

 Helping Women Live

 At EndoCyclic Therapeutics, our mission is to stop the suffering of millions of women - and their families - who are affected by endometriosis.